ecitsolutions/Autotask/README.md

 # Release notes

+## Version 1.6.2.15 - Re-release

+- BUGFIX: Issue #42: no valid module was found in any module directory - **Fixed** - A git error in my automated build script caused a merge error in the code tree used to build the published module.

 ## Version 1.6.2.14 - Attachments supported

 - UPDATE: Issue #35: How to access API methods directly with 1.6.2.x - **Fixed** with new advanced function `Get-AtwsConnectionObject`